Saul Samuel

 Sir Saul Samuel, 1st Baronet KCMG CB (2 November 1820 – 29 August 1900) was an Australian colonial merchant, member of parliament, pastoralist, and prominent Jew.
 Samuel achieved many breakthroughs for Jews in the colonial community of New South Wales including the first Jew to become a magistrate, the first Jew elected to parliament, the first Jew to become a minister of the Crown.

 Early years and background

 Samuel was born in London, England on 2 November 1820, the posthumous son of Sampson Samuel and his wife Lydia, née Lyons.
-Samuel arrived in Australia on 25 August 1832 aboard The Brothers with his mother to meet with Samuel's brother, Lewis, and their uncle, Samuel Lyons, was had arrived in colonial New South Wales a few years earlier.
+Samuel arrived in Australia on 25 August 1832 aboard The Brothers with his mother to meet with Samuel's brother, Lewis, and their uncle, Samuel Lyons, who had arrived in colonial New South Wales a few years earlier.
 Educated at schools run by W. T Cape, Samuel was initially employed at his uncles' accounting house, before he and his brother formed their own mercantile firm.

 After purchasing 190000 acre of land at Bathurst, he abandoned pastoral interests following the 1851 gold rush and business interests became his main focus.

 He married Henrietta Matilda Goldsmith-Levien on 16 December 1857 and had two daughters and two sons.
 He married Sarah Louisa Isaacs on 31 October 1877 (in Auckland, New Zealand) and had one son.